 Cinque Terre trains go from La Spezia Central station and stop at Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso al Mare, and Levanto.
 During summer, there are 3 or 4 trains every hour throughout the day from early until late.

-One of the reasons we chose to move to La Spezia is because of the great transport connections.
+One of the reasons that La Spezia makes such an excellent base, is because of the great transport connections.
 You can reach La Spezia easily from several major airports (Pisa, Genoa, Florence, Parma) by train or by car.

 Other popular day trips from La Spezia include visiting Pisa or Florence.
 The best option for traveling from La Spezia to Pisa or Florence is by train.